Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 That means you can build dapps (decentralized applications) just like on Ethereum, but without having to worrying about transaction fees going sky-high when you’re successful.
 On BCH, your dapps can keep growing without interruption and can serve everyone in the world, enabling you to grow economies of scale that are impossible on Ethereum.

 And just like on Cosmos, but without having to worry about bridges or the fees, UX (user experience) complexity and vulnerabilities they bring.
-Your dapps can remain easy-to-use and accessible to even the least technically savvy users, without having to go through multiple steps to move funds between chains or deal with wrapping and unwrapping coins.
+Your dapps can remain easy-to-use and accessible to even the least technically-savvy users, without having to go through multiple steps to move funds between chains or deal with wrapping and unwrapping coins.

 With CashTokens, you can build dapps that are unstoppable, permissionless, non-custodial and free of middlemen.
 You can build Binance, but without having to hold custody of users’ coins.
 You can build DEXs that perform complex swaps with sub-cent fees.
 You can build electronic cash applications where transactions benefit from L1 censorship-resistance without the unpredictable fees of BTC L1.